shescoding/shescoding-dot-org/README.md

   $ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
   ```

 + Set the [Ruby](https://www.ruby-lang.org/en/) version to 2.3.1.
-In order to be able to pick the ruby version or to download ruby, you will need to use Ruby version manager.
+In order to be able to pick the ruby version or to download ruby, we recommend using a ruby version manager.
 There are 2 ruby version management tools: [rvm](https://rvm.io/) and [rbenv](https://github.com/rbenv/rbenv).

     ##### **RVM**
     ##### Installing **rvm** from scratch: